If you have a request concerning your medical records, please visit our data subject request portal here.

 - Information you provide through our Sites: When you complete and submit an online form on any of our Sites, such as through the “Contact Us” page, we may collect your name, phone number, and email address.
 When you complete and submit a patient assessment form on our HF10.com website in the U.S., we collect your age, gender, phone number, email address, and other health-related information.
 We do not directly collect this contact information outside of the U.S. When you submit a form to see if you qualify for or express interest in one of our studies or clinical trials, we may collect your name, age, date of birth, gender, phone number, email address, zip code, and other health-related information, such as medical conditions you may be experiencing or any medications you might be taking.
 Where we provide the option for you to refer a friend or family member for one of our studies or clinical trials, we may collect that person’s name, email address, and other contact information.

 - Information you provide for Nevro HF10 Therapy: We may collect information about you when you receive HF10 Therapy to facilitate treatment and post-treatment care.
-This includes your name, gender, date of birth, mailing address, email, phone number, information relating to your pain (pain scores, procedure type, pain location), your Nevro medical device settings, and your experience with our Services.
-We also collect your name and appointment information from healthcare providers, such as hospitals and clinics, where your procedure is performed.
+This will vary depending on where you are located but may include your name, gender, date of birth, mailing address, email, phone number, information relating to your pain (pain scores, procedure type, pain location), your Nevro medical device settings, and your experience with our Services.
+We may also collect your name and appointment information from healthcare providers, such as hospitals and clinics, where your procedure is performed.
+If you are located in Europe you will be provided with a separate notice which details the information collected when you receive HF10 Therapy.

-- Information you provide at events: When you attend Nevro-hosted professional or patient education events, or submit requests for more product information, we collect your name, email address, and phone number during the registration process.
+- Information you provide at events: When you attend Nevro-hosted professional or patient education events, or submit requests for more information about our Services, we collect your name, email address, and phone number during the registration process.
 We also collect contact information to coordinate travel for attendees of Nevro-hosted professional education events and trainings.
 When you engage with us at trade shows and conferences, we collect contact information you provide to us, such as your name, email address, and phone number.

 - Information you provide to publish your testimonial: With your consent, we collect information such as your name, city, state, email address, health information (pain location), implant date, photographs and videos of you to publish your testimonial.
 Your testimonial may be featured on a variety of platforms, including on our Sites, social media, television, print, audio, marketing emails, and promotional materials.

-- Device information: When you use our Sites, we automatically collect your operating system, IP address, device type, and device version.
+- Device information: When you visit our Sites, we automatically collect your operating system, IP address, device type, and device version.

 - Browsing information: When you visit our Sites, we automatically collect your browser type and usage details, such as time, frequency, and use pattern.
 We may collect the domain name from which you access our Sites, the pages of our Sites that you visit, the amount of time spent on our Sites, and the number of times you return to our Sites.